 Cherries are a ‘super’ food.
 They’re high in vitamin C and antioxidants, which can help with heart health, joint pain, and lowering cholesterol.
 Cherry season is a few months away, but you can enjoy them year-round with frozen, dried varieties and cherry juice.

 Cherries come in two varieties — sweet and sour.
-Sour cherries, which are great for pies, are higher in antioxidants and vitamin C. Sweet cherries, like the Bing and Rainier varieties, are also excellent sources of vitamins and nutrients.
-Cherries are low in calories and sodium, making them a healthy snack.
+Sour cherries, which are great for pies, are higher in antioxidants and vitamin C. They have a short growing season and are usually available for a few weeks beginning in mid-June.
+Sweet cherries, like the Bing and Rainier varieties, are also excellent sources of vitamins and nutrients.
+They’re in season from May through August.
+Both types of cherries are low in calories and sodium, making them a healthy snack.

 This salad of Mixed Greens with Dried Cherries, Goat Cheese & Cherry Vinaigrette offers a double cherry punch with dried cherries tossed with the greens and a cherry juice-spiked vinaigrette.